serodriguez68/numpy-stack-cheatsheet/notes/section-2-numpy/numpy.md

 vectorized_stringify(array2d) # array([['1', '2'], ['3', '4']], dtype='<U1')
 ```

-## Vector to Vector and Matrix to Matrix operations
+## Vector to Vector and Matrix to Matrix element-wise operations
 Numpy verifies that the shape of the vectors of matrixes involved make sense and throws an error if not
 ```python
 vector1 = np.array([1,2,3])